writetoleft/CPSC312-project2/README.md

 - What is a new country near brazil that you would recommend?
 - clear
 - What is a new country near brazil that you would recommend?
+- I like llamas
+- I love spanish
 - What is a new country near brazil that you would recommend?
-- I love spanish
+- What is a new country near brazil that you would recommend?
 - What is a new country near paraguay that you would recommend?
 - I like to ski
 - I like to cry
 - What is the capital of a country you would recommend?
 - What is the capital of a new country you would recommend?
+- What new country has trains?
 - What new country has trains?
 - I hate these suggestions
 - bye